Ah, silicones. No one wants them. But, when they aren’t there, everyone complains.

 - Silicones protect hair from heat

-Well, silicones are accused of everything, so let’s go through these “dangers” one by one, shall we?
+Silicones are accused of all kinds of bad stuff, so let’s go through these “dangers” one by one, shall we?

 It’s true that silicones create a barrier on the skin that locks moisture in.
 But, this barrier doesn’t suffocate skin.
 Skin doesn’t have lungs.
 Without lungs, it can’t breathe or be suffocated.